 Lorenzo believed strongly in learning and funded generously the Universities of Pisa and Florence.

 He died on April 8, 1492.
 He was only 43.
 In his last few years he suffered badly from gout, like Henry VIII of England and many other prominent men of the Renaissance.
-Gout, pain and premature dying were a small price to pay for the good food, good wine and other indulgence of life.
+Gout, pain and premature dying were a small price to pay for the good food, good wine and other indulgences of life.